sp

 • WR in 2001 and 2002.
 In both 2001 and 2002 we saw world record in the women's field with Catherine Ndereba and Paula Radcliffe.

 The 2007 results showed Patrick Ivuti for the win in a modest 2.11.
+Largely because of the heat.

 Now, then, what is the best way to train for this fast marathon ?

-• deal with the flat surface.
+• Deal with the flat surface.
 The main thing is to learn how to deal with the flat surface for a very long distance.
 Few hills, means very monotonous running.

-• no problem for those in Chicago area..
+• No problem for those in Chicago area..
 If you are training in the Chicago area, that will be no problem, as it is usually dead-flat miles and miles to go.

-• find som long-flat streches.
+• Find som long-flat streches.
 But if you train in a particularly hilly area, it may be a good idea to to find some long-flat stretches to do some of your workouts.
 This will help you deal with this.

 Another thing is to throw in a half marathon a few weeks before.